devnull-cz/c-prog-lang/modules/numbers.md

       |                                  ^~~~~~~~~~~~~~~~~~~~
 ```

-  - However, if you printed `ull` (using `%llu` as for `unsigned long long
+  - However, if you use the `ull` conversion, (i.e. using `%llu` as for
-    int`), you will likely get `18446744073709551615` but that is because the
+    `unsigned long long int`), you will likely get `18446744073709551615` but
-    number was first converted to `-1` to fit the range (that is not
+    that is because the number was first converted to `-1` to fit the range
-    guaranteed), then back to `18446744073709551615`.
-More on that later in
+    (that is not guaranteed though), then back to `18446744073709551615`.
+More
+    on that later in
 #module arithmetic-promotion-and-conversions.md Arithmetic conversions.

 - Hexadecimal numbers start with `0x` or `0X`.
 Eg. `0xFF`, `0Xaa`, `0x13f`,